 EOQ is solely a cost model, Kanban is time-driven.
 What EOQ does is try to find the optimum quantity that should be ordered.
 This will minimize the total variable costs - purchasing, shipping, carrying, etc. The formula essentially gives you the reorder point as well.
 In this case, the quantity is determined by your bins' capacity.

 Additionally, there are two more Kanban bin systems - one-bin system and three-bin Kanban system.

 A one-bin inventory system is a simple inventory control system that provides supply at preset intervals and not based on minimum stock levels or signals from a Kanban system.

 While the two-bin Kanban system is based on stock levels, the one-bin system provides supply on predefined intervals.
-The one-bin system doesn’t need signals from a Kanban system, while the two-bin system depends on Kanban, as it is a pull system.
+The one-bin system doesn't need signals from a Kanban system, while the two-bin does, as it is a Kanban pull system.

 2. Three-Bin Kanban System

 The three-bin Kanban system allows a company to control inventory at each step of the production process and ensures smooth product delivery.
 It is similar to the two-bin system, with the difference that the supplier of the inventory in the three-bin Kanban system will keep one bin reserved at his location.
 Both, the two-bin Kanban system and the three-bin Kanban system are built on the concept of the Kanban system, a system used by Japanese manufacturers.